pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 comfortably with minimal impact on performance.

 That said, we'll want to keep an eye on is how much time `environmentd` spends decoding, applying, and broadcasting diffs.
-`environmentd` is the only process that necessarily owns a copy of state to each shard, and it will likely be applying more diffs than before, in addition to the new workload of broadcasting.
+`environmentd` is the only process that must own a copy of state to each shard, and it will likely be applying more diffs than before, in addition to the new workload of broadcasting.
 We anticipate `clusterd` to be negligibly impacted by this added RPC traffic, as each `clusterd` would only need to push/receive updates for the shards it is reading and writing.

 Our existing Persist metrics dashboard, in addition to the new metrics outlined below, should be sufficient to monitor the change and understand its impact.